ivuorinen/starred/README.md

 - [guarinogabriel/Mac-CLI](https://github.com/guarinogabriel/Mac-CLI) -  macOS command line tool for developers – The ultimate tool to manage your Mac.
 It provides a huge set of command line commands that automatize the usage of your Mac.
 - [halostatue-archive/fish-docker](https://github.com/halostatue-archive/fish-docker) - Docker and Docker Compose completions for the Fish Shell
 - [halostatue/fish-macos](https://github.com/halostatue/fish-macos) - MacOS functions for Fish
-- [hassio-addons/bashio](https://github.com/hassio-addons/bashio) - Bashio - Home Assistant Community Add-ons
+- [hassio-addons/bashio](https://github.com/hassio-addons/bashio) - Bashio - Home Assistant Community Apps
 - [hjar/bitbucket-to-aws](https://github.com/hjar/bitbucket-to-aws) - How to deploy a Laravel app from Bitbucket to autoscaled instances at AWS.
 - [holman/spark](https://github.com/holman/spark) -  ▁▂▃▅▂▇ in your shell.
 - [jaclu/tmux-menus](https://github.com/jaclu/tmux-menus) - Tmux plugin, Popup menus to help with managing your environment